ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/RunSRW.rst

      staging locations and file names.

 .. note::
-   AIRNOW observations can be retrieved from AWS in addition to HPSS, but this requires changing some default settings.
+   AIRNOW observations can be retrieved from AWS or HPSS, but retrieving from AWS requires changing some default settings.
    See ``ush/config_defaults.yaml`` or :numref:`Section %s <GeneralVXParams>` for more details.

    * Users who have access to a data store that hosts the necessary files (e.g. NOAA HPSS) do not need to